lauprellim/semita/README.md

 12-tone-row-hex-comb.maxpat: Demonstrates a core principle of twelve-tone composition by calculating the combinatorial possiblities of any hexachord.

+intonation-equal.maxpat: Create and experiment with any equal-tempered system.

+intonation-just.maxpat: Create and experiment with any just intonation.

 modular-arithmetic.maxpat: Experiment with the concept of mod 12 arithmetic on pitch integers.

 pc-intervals.maxpat: Helps to calculate intervals in post-tonal music.